cangir/theme-catalog/README.md

 **[View Demo](https://cleanbootstrap.com)**

-**Please note that:** *demo doesn't have authentication features.*

-*In order to see demo pages, you need to run the project.*

-*But you can still see the screenshots section.*

 ## Project Overview
 This is the fourth project for the Udacity Full Stack Nanodegree.
 This project allows users to perform Create, Read, Update, and Delete operations.
 Logging in is not required in order to read the categories or items uploaded.
 But, users need to log in to access CRUD operations such as adding, editing and removing items.